heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter7/README.txt

 In numerous of the figures in this chapter, we use the freely available DOTTY program (www.graphviz.org) to produce high quality images for the expanded game and search trees.
-In general, there are programs for each figure that produce text suitable for input to DOTTY.
-We execute the conversion manually using the PC version of the software, though I expect that a batch-oriented Linux version would have worked as well.
-Using the graphical interface provided by GraphViz we converted the DOTTY input into postscript format.
-Then we ran Adobe Distiller (again on a PC) to convert the Postscript into high quality PDF documents with embedded fonts (the specific font was TimesNewRomanPSMT).
-For the final book production, it is expected that the font will be converted into 'Myriad Pro Condensed'.
+For the final book production, we used a professional artist to reconstruct images that were too big to view on a single page.

 Finally, there are parallel debugging classes for the major search classes which can be found in packages algs.model.searchtree.debug and